 $ sudo apt install fonts-noto

 Slight, which translates to “autohint”.
-I use it because it exhibits the advance widths rounding bug in kerning pairs the least.
-I override this for
+I suggest it because it exhibits the advance widths rounding issue in kerning pairs the least.
+Personally, I use full hinting with v38.

 - Window Titles:

 Noto Sans Display Regular 11 (renamed in newer versions)